 Pope Benedict XVI, 85, was no doubt weary when he announced he would retire at the end of February and make way for the election of a new pope.
-It was a rare act and hadn’t happened in centuries.
+This rare act hadn’t happened in centuries.
 Many other popes had been old and ill, yet they didn’t resign; their papacies ended with their deaths.

-The Catholic Church has been under siege by demons of its own design.
-It’s plagued with sexual and financial scandals.
-A recent scandal known as Vatileaks revealed that the pope’s former butler leaked embarrassing papal documents to an Italian journalist.
+Demons of its own design lay siege to the Catholic Church.
+Sexual and financial scandals plagued the Vatican.
+Vatileaks revealed that the pope’s former butler leaked embarrassing papal documents to an Italian journalist.

 Cardinal Keith O’Brien’s Sex Scandal

 The final blow to Pope Benedict XVI may have come from Britain.
 Catherine Deveney of the Observer broke a story about the highest placed Catholic in the United Kingdom, Scotland’s supposedly celibate Cardinal Keith O’Brien, the archbishop of St. Andrews and Edinburgh.